nylas-samples/node-chatgpt-email-spam-detect/readme.md

 # node-email-send

-This sample will show you to easily send an email with the Nylas Node.js SDK.
+This sample will show you to easily read your email with the Nylas Node.js SDK.

 ## Setup